Tom Mann: Spanish Civil War

 On the outbreak of the Spanish Civil War in July 1936, Mann became a member of the Spanish Medical Aid Committee, an organization that had been set-up by the Socialist Medical Association and other progressive groups.
 During the Spanish Civil War, he wanted to fight on the Republican side, but was by that time far too old.
 A unit of the International Brigade, the Tom Mann Centuria, was named in his honour.

 Death and legacy

-Tom Mann died age 84, on 13 March 1941 in Grassington, Northern Yorkshire.
+Tom Mann died at age 84, on 13 March 1941 in Grassington, Northern Yorkshire.
 He was cremated at Golders Green Crematorium.
 A memorial stands in front of the cottage where he died.
 There is also a memorial on his birthplace in Coventry.
 As mentioned, in 1936 a unit of the International Brigade was named the Tom Mann Centuria in his honour.
 The Tom Mann Theatre in Sydney, Australia, was named after him.
 His great-grandson was Nicholas Bennett, Conservative MP for Pembroke from 1987 to 1992 and a Welsh Office minister from 1990 to 1992.